 East Rogers Park has its own thriving theater district that spans the neighborhood.
 Established, long-running companies share stage space here with creative start-ups just getting on their feet.

 If intimate venues and close interactions with the stage is your thing, check out the Side Project Theatre (1439 W. Jarvis Ave, 773-973-2150).
-This is the "larger" extension of the Side Studio (1520 W. Jarvis Ave, 773-973-2150).
-Where the Side Studio is a much smaller venue that plays host to staged readings and workshop productions, the Side Project Theatre accommodates full-length eclectic works with a belief that a hyper-intimate use of space will redefine immediacy in theater.
-It may be a bigger space, but it's still cozy with padded chairs, plenty of restrooms, a concession stand, and over 15 different productions each year.
+The Side Project Theatre accommodates full-length eclectic works with a belief that a hyper-intimate use of space will redefine immediacy in theater.
+It may be a bigger space, but it’s still cozy with padded chairs, plenty of restrooms, a concession stand, and over 15 different productions each year.

 We credit the residents of East Rogers Park with the prominent theater presence in this area.
-As a neighborhood priority for many years, the theatre community has been given the confidence and free-rein to be daring, challenging, thought-provoking and entertaining.
+As a neighborhood priority for many years, the theatre community has been given the confidence and free rein to be daring, challenging, thought provoking and entertaining.
 The Organic Theatre Company at Kathleen Mullady Memorial Theatre (1125 W. Loyola Ave, 312-634-0199) is a nationally recognized student theater group.
-A handful of shows are put on every year by talented up-and-coming Loyola student performers.
+This talented group of up-and-coming Loyola student performers put on a handful of shows every year.
 These on-the-rise actors create a light and exciting atmosphere with a vibrant, youthful feel for every single production.
-Why not make it a "family day" with a visit to the Raven Theatre (6157 N. Clark St, 773-338-2177)?
+Why not make it a “family day” with a visit to the Raven Theatre (6157 N. Clark St, 773-338-2177)?
 The Raven has two air conditioned auditoriums where they house workshops, readings, full-length plays, abridged one-act skits and shows created for children.
-The children's theater productions are sure to entertain you and your little ones with tidbits of music, humor, and dance.
+The children’s theater productions are sure to entertain you and your little ones with tidbits of music, humor, and dance.

 [Back To Top]